 The first permanent photograph, along with the method of reproducing images from nature by light, was invented by Nicéphore Niépce of France in 1826/1827.
 Unfortunately, the exposure time required to produce decent quality images was about eight hours long.
 Louis-Jacques-Mandé Daguerre, also French, perfected the method by reducing the exposure time to only about 30 minutes.
 He used a combination of mercury vapor and table salt to expose a plate of iodized silver to make the process more time efficient without sacrificing picture quality.
 In fact, the picture was better than that produced by Niépce’s method.
 The image was permanent too.

 23. Samuel F.B.
 Morse

 Although the idea of the electric telegraph was invented around 1800, Samuel F.B.
 Morse believed that his proposal was the first.
-In 1837 and with the help of a friend who provided the materials and labor for developing the proposal, Morse built a model of the telegraph system.
-A year later, he developed a system of language consisting of dots and dashes known today as the Morse code.
+In 1837, with the help of a friend who provided the materials and labor for developing the proposal, Morse built a model of the telegraph system.
+A year later, he developed a language system consisting of dots and dashes known today as the Morse code.

-Even during Morse’s lifetime, his telegraph was continuously overshadowed by new technologies such as telephone, radio, and television.
-The code, however, remains a crucial system of communication especially for military purposes in situations when extremely long-distance communication is necessary.
-One of the main reasons is that receivers transmit simple tones in better clarity.
+Even during Morse’s lifetime, his telegraph was continuously overshadowed by new technologies such as the telephone, radio, and television.
+The code, however, remains a crucial communication system, especially for military purposes when extremely long-distance communication is necessary.
+One of the main reasons is that receivers transmit simple tones with better clarity.

 24. Charles Babbage

 The engine could also print results onto a soft metal plate.
-Between 1985 and 2002, British scientists built the engine and you can still see it now at the Science Museum in London.
+Between 1985 and 2002, British scientists built the engine that you can see at the Science Museum in London.
 On the other hand, the Analytical Engine should have been the first computer.
-It had a mill (CPU), storage to hold data prior to processing (memory), reader, and printer.
+It had a mill (CPU), storage to hold data prior to processing (memory), a reader, and a printer.
 It was a forgotten design until Babbage’s notebooks were published in 1937.